-Dragons have been deified and are regarded as the most sacred among holy animals in the Orient.
+Dragons have been deified and are regarded as the most sacred animal in the Vietnamese zodiac.

 Dragons are born with huge dolops of raw talent.
 Associated with royalty, it is said a Dragon never lives poorly, at least in matters of style.
 If Dragons can learn to balance small as well as large concerns then a perfect life awaits.